sree845/compatify-myroomie/src/algorithm/README.md

 This folder is structured like a backend service, even though it currently runs in the browser.
-It contains **no UI code** and **no framework dependencies**, so it can be lifted into a real serverless function (e.g. Lovable Cloud, Supabase Edge Functions, Node API) with minimal changes.
+It contains **no UI code** and **no framework dependencies**, so it can be lifted into a real serverless function with minimal changes.

 ## Structure